-I Have Not Hit Rock Bottom Yet… but It Could Happen Any Moment
+I Have Not Hit Rock Bottom Yet… but I Am Struggling Financially

 It’s not like I have hit rock bottom.
 I am not living under a bridge eating cat food.
 What is true is that for the first time I can see a sequence of events where rock bottom is possible.
 And it wouldn’t take much.

 I am in trouble if my water heater gives out, or my car needs a major repair.
 And I am not alone.
 Millions of us in our 50s and 60s are standing on the precipice, one crisis from tumbling over the edge.

 This does not encompass only those of us who have been struggling all our lives and now, in our fifth and sixth decade, are having a very rough go of it.
 I am talking about folks who have had good lives and decent incomes now finding themselves facing the prospect of downward mobility, even poverty.

 I am talking about people like you and I, jettisoned from the workforce unexpectedly, forced out.
 In some cases, we jumped before we were pushed.
 Now in our late 50s and 60s, we face a “don’t want you” job market.
 We’re on nobody’s short list.
 Getting arrested might be easier than getting a job.

 It’s not like we’re rolling in dough.
 Sure, a few of us have pensions and 401Ks we can depend on or husbands/partners still bringing home the bacon.
 But a lot of us have not saved nearly enough to support ourselves as we age.